 |Racism||Yes.
 The Bible teaches there is one race that began with Adam and Eve, whereas the world had been teaching that there are perhaps four races (Caucasoid, Mongoloid, Negroid, and Australoid).||Yes|

-This is, of course, only a small list of topics, but it should give the reader an idea of how and why we distinguish.
-Basically, AiG is involved when any issue impacts the authority of Scripture—especially when human claims run counter to what God teaches.
+This is, of course, only a small list of topics.
+AiG is involved in any issue that impacts the authority of Scripture—especially when human claims run counter to what God teaches.

 |Topic||A biblical authority issue?||Does AiG involve itself?|